 - A completed online proposal submission form

 Please refer to how to submit your application online.

 Application Review and Admissions

 Applications for admission to the graduate Certificate in Public Scholarship are reviewed each spring by a subcommittee of the Public Scholarship Steering Committee.
 The submission deadline is typically set for the third week of April.
 Applicants will be informed of the subcommittee’s decisions by the end of May and assigned a portfolio advisor.

-In its initial, start-up years, the program anticipates admitting small cohorts of fellows to allow for focused program development.
+The program anticipates admits small cohorts to allow for focused advising.
 At the same time, it aims to catalyze exchange and activity across a much broader network of faculty, staff, and students interested in critical cultural work and publicly-engaged scholarship.

 Please note: Fellows can count no more than 5 credits of coursework taken prior to their acceptance into the certificate program and enrolling in HUM 594: Scholarship as Public Practice.
 Transfer credits are not applicable.
 Final determination of the applicability of prior coursework towards program completion will be made in consultation with the portfolio advisor at the time of the first portfolio review, in accordance with the goals that the fellow has defined for the portfolio as a whole.

 NEXT > Curriculum